Using low priority VMs in batch deployments

 Considerations and use cases

 Many batch workloads are a good fit for low priority VMs.
 Although this may introduce further execution delays when deallocation of VMs occurs, the potential drops in capacity can be tolerated at expenses of running with a lower cost if there is flexibility in the time jobs have to complete.

-Since batch endpoints distribute the work at the mini batch level.
+When deploying models under batch endpoints, rescheduling can be done at the mini batch level.
 That has the extra benefit that deallocation only impacts those mini-batches that are currently being processed and not finished on the affected node.
 Every completed progress is kept.

 Creating batch deployments with low priority VMs

 Batch deployment jobs consume low priority VMs by running on Azure Machine Learning compute clusters created with low priority VMs.

 Once a deployment is associated with a low priority VMs' cluster, all the jobs produced by such deployment will use low priority VMs.
 Per-job configuration is not possible.

 You can create a low priority Azure Machine Learning compute cluster as follows: